ansible/ansible/docs/docsite/rst/network_debug_troubleshooting.rst

 .. notes: Future support

-   The list of network platforms that support Persistent Connection will increase over in each release.
+   The list of network platforms that support Persistent Connection will grow with each release.

 .. notes: Persistent Connections is for `cli` (ssh), not for API transports.

    The Persistent Connection work added in Ansible 2.3 only applies to `cli transport`.
-It doesn't apply to APIs such as eos's eapi, nor nxos's nxapi.
-From Ansible 2.3 using CLI should be faster in most cases than using the API transport.
+It doesn't apply to APIs such as eos's eapi, or nxos's nxapi.
+Starting with Ansible 2.3, using CLI should be faster in most cases than using the API transport.
 Using CLI also allows you be benefit from using SSH Keys.

 Playbook Structure from 2.1 to 2.3
 ==================================

-Ansible 2.3 makes it easier to write playbooks by bringing the (FIXME some term about how layout playbooks and connections FIXME) inline with how Ansible is used to manage Linux and Windows systems.
-This means that you no longer need to define the connection details in every task (via ``host:`` or ``provider:``, instead you can utilize ssh keys and write shorted playbooks.
+Ansible 2.3 makes it easier to write playbooks by simplifying how connections are handled.
+This means that you no longer need to define the connection details in every task (via ``host:`` or ``provider:``); instead you can utilize ssh keys and write shortened playbooks.

-That said Ansible 2.3 maintains backwards with playbooks created in Ansible 2.2, so you are not forced to upgrade your playbooks when you upgrade to Ansible 2.3.
+Ansible 2.3 maintains backwards with playbooks created in Ansible 2.2, so you are not forced to upgrade your playbooks when you upgrade to Ansible 2.3.

 Why is this changing
 --------------------

-In Ansible 2.FIXME specifying when writing network playbooks with credentials directly under the task, or under provider will no longer be supported.
+As of Ansible 2.FIXME specifying credentials directly under the task or under provider will no longer be supported in network modules.
 This is to make the network modules work in the same way as normal Linux and Windows modules.
-This has the following advantages
+This has the following advantages:

-* Easier to understand - same as the rest of Ansible
+* Easier to understand
+* Consistent with the rest of Ansible
-* Simplified module code - fewer code paths doing similar things
+* Simplified module code
+* Fewer code paths doing similar things
-* FIXME add other reasons here

 Recap of different connection methods